 At each of these technical introductions some brave and innovative souls would realise their new potential and gradually broader ('softer') bounced light sources and more 'naturalistic' ways of presenting film photography appeared.

 But we go through real life tolerating no end of artificial and quite often plain ugly lighting situations so when our job is to recreate those situations our inclination is to beautify and aestheticise where possible.
 And not always where strictly appropriate.
 In lighting an electrically illuminated 'romantic dinner for two' restaurant scene featuring a 'mature' actress one would be quite within ones rights to suggest that the natural confluence of light fixtures in a set or on location could conspire to provide said artiste with classical 3-point lighting.

-As Dan says, there's a lot to be said for understanding the methodology of 3-point lighting, even if one is never intending to practise it.
+As Dan says, there's a lot to be said for understanding the methodology of 3-point lighting, even if one is never intending to practice it.

 Tom Townend, Cinematographer/London.

 3 point lighting is only basic and limited if you let it be so.
 It just needs to be approached the way you like it.

 I love it when students tell me that a certain tutor teaches them 3 point lighting and then tells them it's boring and formulaic.

 I know full well that he uses it in his work all the time.
 I could point out examples of 3 point lighting in most of the greatest films ever shot.
 A hard back light through a window, a subtle bounce key bringing the 'daylight' back on to the actor on one side, and enough ambient from the set to fill the shadows on the other.
 Key, Fill, Back.

 The fun in teaching 3 point lighting is to set it up the 'boring' way and then spend a good deal of time playing with NDs, diffusion, colours and on/off switches.